 Stop making fun of me!
 A solution to handle being made fun of for being overweight as a kid

-The only thing that can quickly bring about tears from me is thinking of the experience of overweight kids today in school.
+The only thing that can make me cry is thinking of the experience of overweight kids today in school.
 I am curious as to how it is in schools today.
 Are there more overweight kids now?
 If there are more overweight kids, then they might fit in more.
 Since there is a lot of information available as to better ways to eat, are there less overweight kids because the parents are more aware?
 Or is this going in a worse direction?
 I don’t know because I haven’t visited elementary schools in a long time.

-It really hits home for me, because if their experience is anything like my experience, it can really effect them long term.
+If their experience is anything like my experience, it can really effect them long term.
 During my elementary years in school, all the teasing just made me just want to isolate myself from everyone.
-I couldn’t stand going to school, and I was angry at being forced to have to keep going.
-I think I gravitated towards eating because it was at least some pleasure I could experience without thinking about being made fun of.
-I could at least let my guard down around food…and also on my own driveway with my basketball goal, because playing basketball at school I was made fun of more.
-I didn’t ever find a satisfactory solution in school either…as in…one that seemed aligned with what’s right.
+I couldn’t stand going to school.
+I was angry at being forced to have to keep going.
+I gravitated towards eating because it was at least some pleasure I could experience without thinking about being made fun of.
+I could at least let my guard down around food.
+I played a lot of basketball in my own driveway with my basketball goal, because playing basketball at school I was made fun of more.
+I didn’t ever find a satisfactory solution in school either…as in…one that seemed aligned with what felt right to me.

-So many days of going to school I was getting made fun of, so I used to dread school.
-I used to try to hide from all the ridicule.
-Looking back that actually made it worse.
+I dreaded school because I was always getting made fun of.
+I used to try to hide from all the ridicule and be on the lookout for it.
+Looking back that actually made it worse, and it was exhausting.
 I’m glad I didn’t try to go and learn all these insults to go back and forth.
 It would have never ended and been futile.
 There are so many fat jokes it’s ridiculous.
 I might have had to be a Kevin Hart kind of person and build up this library of insults.
 Think about the amount of people I’d have to bring down to make myself good at the art of “being funny”.

 Since I wasn’t as good with words, I did end up fighting a lot.
 These results weren’t good either!
 If someone was hurling insults at me, and I wanted them to stop and they wouldn’t, I would punch them.
 A fight usually followed that got everyone else hyped up, and if I won the fight it might make them stop with the insults, but it just ignited more fights elsewhere.
 Other people would see and say “I bet you can’t beat me!” and bam! another instant fight I was scheduled for.
 It also led to resentment from the loser and this bad feeling that I carried around until it died down.
 It’s like my ego was gratified, but there was always this inner voice saying that wasn’t the right thing to do.
 And that’s just if I won the fight.
 I lost fights too, and it really started to hit home that this way of dealing with ridicule and teasing was not the best way to go.
 I started losing a lot more fights as people started actually training in middle school for sports, so that meant I would have to train to become stronger and faster as well.
 I felt like this would be a never-ending cycle if I wanted to solve this problem this way.
 I couldn’t fight the whole world unless I wanted to take my life in that direction and become a professional fighter or something.
 That decision would have been purely reactive though – not a conscious one I sat down and made a decision about, but one that was just reacting to being insulted.